 James J. Jackson, C.A., C.P.A.

 James J. Jackson, a retired executive and resident of the USA, joined the Board on March 22, 2007.
 Mr. Jackson was previously Senior Vice-President and Chief Financial Officer of MobiFon S.A., a leading cellular telephone provider in Romania and a wholly-owned subsidiary of Vodafone Group PLC.
 On May 31, 2005, Vodafone Group plc purchased MobiFon from Telesystem Wireless International Inc. Mr. Jackson served in numerous senior financial roles from 1997, including MobiFon's Senior Vice-President and Chief Financial Officer.
 From 1995 to 1997, Mr. Jackson was Vice-Chairman, Finance, for Quadrant Amroq Bottling Co.
 Ltd., a venture capital firm holding the franchise for Pepsi Cola in Romania.
-Prior to that, he worked for fifteen years at Alcan Aluminium Ltd. Mr. Jackson is currently a member of the supervisory council of Bite Lithuania, a mobile telephone company and previously a Director, Vice-Chairman and Audit Committee Chair of Neo Materials Technologies Inc. Mr. Jackson is a member of the Institute of Chartered Accountants of Ontario and is a registered Certified Public Accountant in the United States.
+Prior to that, he worked for fifteen years at Alcan Aluminium Ltd. Mr. Jackson is currently a member of the supervisory council of Bite Lithuania, a mobile telephone company and a director of Molycorp Inc., a manufacturer of custom engineered rare earth and rare metal products.
+In June 2012, Molycorp Inc. purchased Neo Materials Technologies Inc. Mr. Jackson was previously a Director, Vice-Chairman and Audit Committee Chair of Neo Materials Technologies Inc. Mr. Jackson is also a director of Miocene Metals Limited (a mineral exploration company).
+Mr. Jackson is a member of the Institute of Chartered Accountants of Ontario and is a registered Certified Public Accountant in the United States.
 He is a certified director as a graduate of the Institute of Corporate Directors and currently serves as Chairman of the Audit Committee and lead independent Director on the Duluth Board and is a member of the Board of Directors of Twin Metals.
-Mr. Jackson is also a director of Miocene Metals Limited (a mineral exploration company).
-Mr. Jackson became a director of Molycorp, Inc. on March 5, 2014.

 Lieutenant General John Sattler (USMC Ret.)